Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 And the benefits don’t stop there.
 Having dedicated employee recognition programs that consistently appreciate people result in workplaces that are rated higher in overall employee experience and as great places to work.

 Want to step it up for Employee Appreciation Day?
 We’re here to help.
-Consider giving your employees a personalized experience.
-Experiential gifts like the ones we curate at Blueboard are proven to increase engagement and talent retention rates.
+Consider giving your employees a personalized gift experience.
+Experiential gifts like the ones we curate at Blueboard are proven to have more positive impact on employee experience than any other gift or reward.
 It’s a way to show you appreciate their time, energy, and commitment at work—and that you see them as human beings with passions and purpose outside of work.

-Hear directly from an employee recipient of a Blueboard reward in the video testimonial below: “It’s nice to have your company recognize when you go above and beyond at work."
+Hear directly from a staff member recipient of a Blueboard reward in the video testimonial below: “It’s nice to have your company recognize when you go above and beyond at work."

 Celebrating top talent with experiences is a better, more memorable way to appreciate them.
 With Blueboard, employees choose the experience that’s most meaningful to them—whether that’s taking in-home sommelier lessons, learning to kitesurf, or chasing the Northern Lights—which we then bring to life with our dedicated Concierge service.